B-Proctor/B-Proctor/README.md

 # Hi, I'm Braydyn

-I'm a software engineer and Computer Science graduate from the University of Idaho with experience in application development, automation, systems programming, and game-development.
+I'm a **Software Engineer and Computer Science graduate from the University of Idaho** with experience in application development, automation, systems programming, networking, and game development.

-I am currently employed as an Associate Engineer.
-My interests include software architecture, developer tools, game engines, simulation systems, networking, and building polished desktop applications.
+I'm currently working as an **Associate Engineer** while continuing to build open-source tools, desktop applications, game technology, and experimental software systems.

 ## About Me

-* B.S. in Computer Science from the **University of Idaho**
+* B.S. in **Computer Science** from the University of Idaho
-* Passionate about game engines, game development, developer tooling, and desktop software
+* Interested in software architecture, networking, developer tooling, simulation, and game-engine technology
 * Experienced with C, C++, C#, Python, Java, JavaScript, TypeScript, and SQL
-* Interested in designing complete, practical software—not just prototypes
+* I enjoy building complete, practical software rather than stopping at prototypes

 ## Technologies